Chè Chuối Recipe

 Drain Them With A Sieve

 Add the drained tapioca pearls to the soup and season with 2 tablespoons of sugar.
-Cook for 15 minutes or until the pearls become transparent and have come to the ideal size.
+Cook for 15 minutes or until the pearls become transparent and reach the ideal size.

 Add The Drained Tapioca Pearls